alxyuu/ember-stream/README.md

 ##### createStream( func )

 Create an observable stream from a function definition.
-This currently just wraps *Rx.Observable.create()*, but in the future will support more Ember-friendly patterns.
+This currently just wraps *Rx.Observable.create()*, but in the future will support additional Ember-friendly patterns.

 ##### findStream( streamName )